BentTranberg/BentTranberg.github.io/elmish_wpf/get_started_1.md

 </Project>
 ```

 This program needs something to do.
-The demonstration functionality from SingleCounter demo in the Elmish.WPF repo will be used.
+The functionality from the SingleCounter demo in the Elmish.WPF repository on GitHub will be used.

 There are three more files that need to be edited, and then we're done.
 You can simply copy and paste the source shown into the files if you want to forge ahead, or you can edit piece by piece to understand the changes that are done.
 The original contents of Program.fs is hardly of interest, but the before and after states of the other two files are perhaps slightly more interesting.

-There is a very high risk that you will experience some odd problems with Visual Studio's WPF XAML designer when making the change to MainWindow.xaml.
+There is a risk that you will experience some odd problems with Visual Studio's WPF XAML designer when making the change to MainWindow.xaml, although I hope not.
 There may be some errors that just won't go away.
 If you experience this, then simply restart Visual Studio.

 ###### Program.fs

 ```
-module Elmer.Core.Program
+module Elmer.Models.Program

 open Serilog
 open Serilog.Extensions.Logging